IliaLarchenko/abstract_reasoning/README.md

 ![test](images/test21.png)

 This competition is highly specific and not similar to any other DS competitions I have participated in.
 This particular repository and the description below are addressed to those who participated in the competition or at least familiar with the task.
-I recommend you to read the information [on the official Kaggle page](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), [github repository](https://github.com/fchollet/ARC) and / or [the original article about abstract reasoning](https://arxiv.org/abs/1911.01547)
+I recommend you to read the information [on the official Kaggle page](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), [github repository](https://github.com/fchollet/ARC) and / or [the original article about abstraction and reasoning](https://arxiv.org/abs/1911.01547)

 # 2. My approach